PICO/T is a way to format a research question. It can also get you started with keywords for your literature search (state of the science)

 In menopausal women, does drinking 1 cup of cranberry juice daily versus not drinking any cranberry juice lower the incidence of urinary tract infections?

 Initial Keywords: menopause, cranberry juice, urinary tract infections

 2. P = adults with arthritis; I = tomatoes; C = No comparison; O = increased joint pain

 Do tomatoes worsen joint pain in adults with arthritis?

 Godshall, M. (2016).
 Fast facts for evidence-based practice in nursing (2nd ed.).
 Springer Publishing Company.
 DOI 10.1891/9780826194077

-The following Article Types will allow you to limit to evidence based practice:
+(the following will allow you to limit to evidence based practice)

-Evaluation Study = studies determining the effectiveness or utility of processes, personnel, and equipment
+Evaluation Study = studies determining the effectiveness of processes, personnel, and equipment

 Validation Study = research using processes by which the reliability and relevance of a procedure for a specific purpose are established